TIBCOSoftware/snappydata/docs/programming_guide.md

 #### SQL Reference to the Syntax

-Refer to the [GemFire XD](http://gemfirexd.docs.pivotal.io/docs-gemfirexd/reference/sql-language-reference.html) for information on the syntax.
+Refer to the [SQL Reference Guide](http://rowstore.docs.snappydata.io/docs/reference/sql-language-reference.html) for information on the syntax.

 ## Stream processing using SQL